buildsi/build-abi-containers/README.md

 ```

 In the above, you see we've added "libabigail" as a tester, and a libabigail_version
 variable to define our versions.
 This needs to be done with both workflow files.
-From
+When a file is changed in one of these folders, it will be built with CI via `build-containers.yaml`
+and then deployed on merge to master with `deploy-containers.yaml`

+**Important: you must not squash commits for the deployment to work!**

-these bases, we will also have a means to test using these containers (not developed yet).
+From these bases, we will also have a means to test using these containers (not developed yet).

 ## Development Notes